frenchja/frenchja.github.com/source/_posts/2014-04-25-formatting-sweave-and-knitr-output-for-2-digits.markdown

 ---

 ### Overview of reproducible research
-Reproducible research is a phrase that describes an academic paper that contains the code and data along with the researcher's interpretation.
-One way of engaging in reproducible research is to use R code directly inside your LaTeX document. knitr is an R package for doing reproducible research and is designed as a replacement for Sweave.
-A knitr document combines your R analysis with your [LaTeX](https://en.wikipedia.org/wiki/LaTeX) manuscript (i.e., knitr = R + LaTeX).
-In doing so, the experimental design and method of analysis is easily replicated and critiqued by reviewers and other researchers as the full analysis used to produce the results is submitted along with the final paper.
+Reproducible research is a phrase that describes an academic paper or manuscript that contains the code and data in addition to what is usually published - the researcher's interpretation.
+In doing so, the experimental design and method of analysis is easily replicated by unaffiliated labs and critiqued by reviewers as the full analysis used to produce the results is submitted along with the final paper.
+One way of producing reproducible research is to use [R code](http://r-project.org) directly inside your LaTeX document.
+In order to faciliate the combination of statistical code and manuscript writing, two R packages in particular have arisen:  [Sweave]() and [knitr](). knitr is an R package designed as a replacement for Sweave, but both packages combine your R analysis with your [LaTeX](https://en.wikipedia.org/wiki/LaTeX) manuscript (i.e., knitr = R + LaTeX).

-By using knitr, the researcher can easily create ANOVA and demographic tables directly from the data without messing around in Excel.
+One advantage of knitr is that the researcher can easily create ANOVA and demographic tables directly from the data without messing around in Excel.
+However, as we'll see, both knitr and Sweave can run into problems when formatting your table values to 2 decimal points.
+In this post, I'll detail my proposed method of fixing that which can be applied to your entire mansucript by editing the beginning of your knitr preamble.
+<!-- more -->

 The basic example below contains the beginning of a hypothetical Methods section of a manuscript.
 We want to take the values from an R table, which has the breakdown of participants by gender and ethnicity, and display them as numbers in our manuscript.
-<!-- more -->

 ```tex Basic knitr.Rnw Example
 \documentclass[12pt]{article}